What to expect: The first 24 hours

 Volumes have been written about getting ready for baby.
 But what happens during those first 24 hours of life?

 The latest evolution of birthing best practices calls for "kangaroo care," the practice of making skin-to-skin contact between baby and mother immediately after birth.
-MultiCare and its patients have embraced this research-based approach, which was implemented at MultiCare's three Family Birth Centers earlier this year.
+MultiCare and its patients have embraced this research-based approach.

-"We bring baby right up onto mom's chest for the first hour, uninterrupted," said Beth Fyles, RN, assistant nurse manager at MultiCare Tacoma General Hospital's Family Birth Center.
+"We bring baby right up onto mom's chest for the first hour, uninterrupted," says Beth Fyles, RN, assistant nurse manager at MultiCare Tacoma General Hospital's Family Birth Center.

 The latest research shows skin-to-skin contact helps babies better regulate their body temperature and other key measures of health.
-MultiCare instituted the practice less than a year ago, Fyles says.
+MultiCare instituted the practice a few years ago, Fyles says.

 Here's a look at what else your baby will experience during his or her first day on the planet.